 In a nutshell, Dumaguete usually serves as a gateway to the rest of Negros Oriental or a stop over for travelers going to Cebu or Siquijor.
 For some, there’s not much to do in the city.

 But if you look pass that seemingly ‘uninteresting’ impression, you’ll see how laidback and charming the city can be.
 And very tourist-friendly, I might add.
-I’ll be posting about our trip to the city soon, so watch out for that. 🙂
+We spent 3 days exploring Dumaguete City and it’s neighbouring municipalities for day trips and it was a memorable trip.

 Personally, I found Dumaguete a very relaxing city to visit.